armcknight/MaVec/README.md

    - Band
    - Positive/negative/positive semi/negative semi/indefinite

-Both MCMatrix and MCVector override NSObject's equality, description and hashing methods, implement the NSCopying protocol (so they can be inserted in Foundation collections!), and support object subscripting (`[matrix valueAtRow:3 column:3] == matrix[3][3]`) and [`debugQuickLookObject`](https://developer.apple.com/library/ios/documentation/ToolsLanguages/Conceptual/Xcode_Overview/DebugYourApp/DebugYourApp.html) for easier debugging.
+Both MCMatrix and MCVector come in mutable and immutable flavors, override NSObject's equality, description and hashing methods, implement the NSCopying/NSMutableCopying protocol (so they can be inserted in Foundation collections!), and support object subscripting (`[matrix valueAtRow:3 column:3] == matrix[3][3]`) and [`debugQuickLookObject`](https://developer.apple.com/library/ios/documentation/ToolsLanguages/Conceptual/Xcode_Overview/DebugYourApp/DebugYourApp.html) for easier debugging.

 See For Yourself
 ===